 This is a hands-on course.
 Students will be working with Embry-Riddle faculty in our engineering lab.
 You will learn the basic principles of propulsion – the thrust equation, conservation of mass, momentum and energy.
 Design and build a simple rocket from “off the shelf” parts.
 Then fly the rocket.
 Learn simple propellant chemistry and participate in mixing of solid propellant and casting it into grains.
 Static test fire solid rocket motors from the grains they cast.
 Learn about and participate in simple fabrication methods such as 3-D printing (rapid prototyping), water jet, laser cutter, and traditional machine tools.

-Learn about and participate in simple laboratory and testing activities, including LabVIEW programming and data acquisition.
+Learn about and participate in simple laboratory and testing activities.

 Location: Embry-Riddle Aeronautical University - Prescott, 3700 Willow Creek Road, Prescott, AZ 86301

 Tuition includes supervised housing, on-campus meals, classroom instruction, books, and materials.
 Students are requested to bring their own linens/sleeping bags/towels.
 More information to be provided in the Enrollment Packet.
 "Take Flight" Camp does not include camper and parent housing.
 Prescott Camps FAQ

 After the registration is processed, a link will be sent, in your confirmation email, detailing all pertinent information and requesting specific documentation.

 Follow Prescott Summer Programs on Instagram @ERAUPRESCOTTSUMMERPROGRAMS

 Fill out the form below to get up-to-date info on Summer Camps at Embry-Riddle.

 Summer Overnight Camps

 Live on campus like Embry-Riddle students and explore career possibilities in flight, mechanical engineering, global security, or what it is like to be a NASA astronaut.